New courses coming soon — be first to know.

 The Mingana Collection was acquired by Quaker philanthropist Edward Cadbury to raise the status of Birmingham as an intellectual centre for religious studies and attract prominent theological scholars.

-The discovery of this significant historical document in Birmingham — “the most culturally diverse city in the UK” — provides an exciting contribution to the understanding of the earliest written copies of the Qur’an.
+The discovery of this significant historical document in Birmingham — described as “the most culturally diverse city in the UK” — provides an exciting contribution to the understanding of the earliest written copies of the Qur’an.

 Why it matters

-For Muslims, the Qur’an’s preservation is a settled article of faith.
+The significance of this discovery is profound: the Birmingham Manuscript supports the belief that the Qur’an has undergone little or no alteration since it was first written down.
+For Muslims, preservation of the Qur’an is a settled article of faith.
 But independent material evidence — parchment, ink, radiocarbon dates — adds another layer of historical confirmation that what we recite today corresponds remarkably closely to what was being committed to writing within a generation of revelation.
-The Birmingham fragment is one of the most striking examples we have.